-War Spur Trail is a 2.2 mile lightly trafficked loop trail located near Pembroke, VA that features beautiful wild flowers and is good for all skill levels.
+War Spur Trail is a 2.2 mile lightly trafficked loop trail located near Pembroke, Virginia that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 3 mile loop near Mountain Lake, not too difficult.
 The spur takes you to a nice overlook of a tree-filled valley, awesome colors in the fall.